Purau

 Purau is a small town in Canterbury, New Zealand, facing Lyttelton Harbour.

 Geography

 Purau is located on Banks Peninsula, one of the southern bays forming Lyttelton Harbour.

 History

 Purau has a long history of Māori settlement.
 Ngāti Māmoe lived here prior to Ngāi Tahu settling the bay.
 There are many Māori burial sites in the area.

+The bay's first English name was "Acheron Bay", and this name persisted until the 1860s.
+The name derives from the British Admiralty survey ship HMSV Acheron, which was anchored at Purau in early 1849 while its captain John Stokes and surveyor W.J.W.
+Hamilton conducted the first survey off the New Zealand coastline since Cook's voyage, exploring the Peninsula and nearby Canterbury Plains.

 European occupation started in 1843, when the Greenwood brothers started a farm here.
 They sold to the Rhodes brothers in 1847 (William Barnard and George, with the latter taking over management of the station).
 When Robert Heaton Rhodes, another of the Rhodes brothers, came to New Zealand in 1850, he took over Purau.